bids-apps/BrainSuite/README.md

     * diffusion parameter maps analysis (e.g., fractional anisotropy, mean diffusivity, radial diffusivity)
     * region of interest (ROI)-based analysis of average gray matter thickness, surface area, and gray matter volume within cortical ROIs
 * Group-level statistical analysis of fMRI data (functional connectivity) is performed using [BrainSync](https://github.com/ajoshiusc/bfp/tree/master/src/BrainSync), a tool that temporally aligns spatially registered fMRI datasets for direct timeseries comparisons between subjects.
-    * atlas-based linear modeling using a reference dataset created from multiple input datasets
+    * atlas-based linear modeling using a reference dataset created from multiple input datasets.
-    * atlas-free pairwise testing of all pairs of subjects is performed and used as test statistics for regression or group difference studies
+    * atlas-free pairwise testing of all pairs of subjects is performed and used as test statistics for regression or group difference studies.

-### QC and BrainSuite Dashboard
+### BrainSuite Dashboard
-* Quality check (QC) component of the BrainSuite BIDS App generates snapshots of key stages in the participant-level workflows for quick visualization and assessment
+* The Quality Control (QC) component of the BrainSuite BIDS App generates snapshots of key stages in the participant-level workflows for quick visualization and assessment.
-* BrainSuite Dashboard is an interactive web-page that is updated in real time while BrainSuite BIDS App
+* The BrainSuite Dashboard provides a browser-based interface for visualizing the QC outputs in real-time while a set of BrainSuite BIDS App instances are running.

 # Usage
 ### Data input requirements
-This App requires at least one T1w image.
+The BrainSuite BIDS App requires at least one T1w image.
 If no corresponding DWI data or fMRI are found, the BrainSuite BIDS App will only run CSE and SVReg on the T1w(s).

 * **Required**: T1w NIFTI image (BIDS format).
 * (Optional): DWI NIFTI image, fMRI NIFTI image (BIDS format).

-### Pre-requisites
+### Prerequisites
 * Imaging data must be formatted and organized according to the [BIDS standard](https://bids-specification.readthedocs.io/en/stable/).
 * If you have not yet installed Docker, install Docker from [here](https://docs.docker.com/install/).
 * (Optional but may be required for multi-user computers).
 Install [Singularity](https://sylabs.io/guides/3.5/user-guide/quick_start.html).
 This will allow you to run the Singularity version of the BIDS-App.
 Then, convert the Docker image to Singularity image: